What you may want to know about your Volvo EX90 EV

 This car depends heavily on software.
 I break the software into 2 areas.
 The driving software and everything else.
 The driving software has been reliable.
 The rest of the software still needs work to be world class in my opinion.
 Below is a list of improvements I think the car needs.
 If you believe these are needed, report them to Volvo.
 Use the contact button in the car.
 The more people that request proper functions, the faster they will get done.

-Saying "Hey Google" gives you access to the google app and speaking the address or search will find and map it for you.
+"Hey Google" gives you access to the google app and speaking the address or search will find and map it for you.
 This is great when it works.
-The problem is it appears the microphone is not always connected to the voice activation.
-This happens when there is no phone call and no other apps working.
+The problem is it does not always work.
+Wifi connection is working, microphone icon shows it is connection.
 It doesn't always happen, but tends to stay in this non-working voice condition for a few days at a time.

 Hardware